dbt-labs/terraform-provider-dbtcloud/README.md

 given use case.

 ## Running Acceptance Tests
-Currently acceptance tests, run via `make test-acceptance` must be done on your own account, as there is no free tier of DBT Cloud that grants API access
+Currently, acceptance tests, run via `make test-acceptance` must be done on your own account, as there is no free tier of DBT Cloud that grants API access